Solar Terrestrial Activity Report

 Recent activity

-The geomagnetic field was quiet to unsettled on March 18.
-The source of the disturbance that began late in the day is uncertain.
-One candidate is a solar sector boundary crossing, another a weak corotating interaction region associated with CH1206.
-Solar wind speed at SOHO ranged between 282 and 389 km/sec.
-The high latitude magnetometer at Andenes recorded quiet to active levels.
-The above 10 MeV proton flux was slightly elevated above background levels at 0.5 pfu at the end of the day.
+The geomagnetic field was quiet on April 18.
+The high latitude magnetometer at Andenes recorded quiet levels.
+The above 10 MeV proton flux was at background levels at the end of the day.

-The background x-ray flux is at the class C1 level (GOES 16).
+The background x-ray flux is at the class C2 level (GOES 16).

 Spotted regions not observed (or interpreted differently) by SWPC/USAF: